awesomemotive/claws/README.md

 # Claws
-A standalone WordPress database query sanitization library
+A standalone library for standardizing SQL clauses for custom WordPress database queries.